 All individually authored items (i.e. books, chapters, data) are citable using DOIs.
 Citations are tracked, which enables authors/editors to take credit for their book publications in the same way they currently do with journal articles.

 If you wish to submit a book proposal, please use our online book management system by clicking the button below (registration takes one minute).
-However, if you would like to prepare your proposal offline or prefer to send it by email, please send it to email@example.com.
-You can use our proposal form template or a similar document.
+However, if you would like to prepare your proposal offline or prefer to send it by email, please send it to email@example.com and use our offline proposal form (Word file) or a similar document.
 If information required for the book proposal review is missing, we would enquire this.

 Books are published with processing fees similar to those used for journals (in this case Book Processing Charges, or BPCs).
 As with our journal APCs, we can maintain BPCs, which are significantly lower than those offered by other publishers (this is particularly true when comparing CC-BY options only).
 The BPC is typically covered by a funder or institution, and where possible we waive or reduce BPCs.

 For information about some funders and institutions, which make funds available for open access book publications visit our webpage on open access funds.
 Please feel free to get in touch with us (at firstname.lastname@example.org) regarding such funds and we might be able to offer assistance or advice.

 We offer tiered publishing services starting with a core service for camera-ready copy manuscripts up to those requiring additional work.
 The core service includes: